Bahamas

 Latin America and the Caribbean

-The Bahamas form part of the West Indies’ Lucayan Archipelago in the western Atlantic.
-The state consists of 700 islands, cays and islets in the Atlantic Ocean.
-It neighbours Cuba, Hispaniola (Haiti and the Dominican Republic), the Turks and Caicos Islands and the United States.
-The country’s resources are limited, and more than 80% of the territory’s land surface is a meter at most above mean sea level.
+The Bahamas consists of 700 islands, cays and islets in the Atlantic Ocean.
+The country’s resources are limited, and more than 80% of the territory’s land surface is less than a meter above mean sea level.

 As a low-lying and sea-encircled country, the Bahamas are highly vulnerable to sea-level rises triggered by climate change.
 If the projection for rises in sea level is reached by 2050, it is expected that 10 to 12% of the Bahamas’ territory will be permanently under water.
 The country is experiencing an increasing number of flooding events and is highly affected by tropical cyclones, which are causing the erosion of the island’s coastline.